Handblown Glass Art

 This specific technique involves HDR or High Dynamic Range photography.
 It is a style that photographers use to capture multiple exposures with varying light for each photo.

-After the series of photos is taken, we use Photoshop and/or Lightroom to apply an HDR filtering process that fuses the multiple exposures together.
-During this process we are adjusting the color ranges and saturation levels to mimic the natural light and how the subject looked when we took the photograph.
+After the series of photos is taken, I use Photoshop and/or Lightroom to apply an HDR filtering process that fuses the multiple exposures together.
+During this process I am adjusting the color ranges and saturation levels to mimic the natural light and how the subject looked when I took the photograph.

 The final result is an abstract image that is rooted in the sands of time 😉